 Mom also tells that I told on Ma Shannon!
 She had appeared on the stoep in her nightie and I hastened to tell Mom, ‘Ma!
 Shannon’s got none clothes on!’
 Apparently Ma Shannon tried hard to get me to call her Nana, but I’d not call her anything but ‘Shannon.’

-Pic: Kerkenberg from Kindrochart side - from mapio.net
+Pic: Kerkenberg - the old Binghamsberg - from Kindrochart side - from mapio.net

 First run in 1921 – or in 1926 ? – over 3200m for a stake of 2000 pounds sterling, the Gold Cup is Africa’s premier marathon for long-distance runners.
 It boasts a proud history and captures the public imagination.
 The race starts at the 400m mark in the short Greyville straight; there’s much jockeying for position as the runners pass the winning post for the first time before turning sharply right and heading towards the Drill Hall; normally many runners are under pressure before they turn into the home straight; the race is known to suffer no fools when it comes to fitness and stamina, and it takes a special type of horse and jockey to win the event.